xenondevs/Docs/docs/invui/guis/scroll.md

         .addIngredient('#', border)
         .addIngredient('u', new ScrollUpItem())
         .addIngredient('d', new ScrollDownItem())
-        .setItems(items)
+        .setContent(items)
         .build();

-    new SimpleWindow(player, "InvUI", gui).show();
     ```

 And this is how it looks in-game:
 ![](https://i.imgur.com/TQ3yXxT.gif)

-You can also change the scroll direction by using `Markers.ITEM_LIST_SLOT_VERTICAL` instead of `Markers.ITEM_LIST_SLOT_HORIZONTAL`.
+You can also change the scroll direction by using `Markers.CONTENT_LIST_SLOT_VERTICAL` instead of `Markers.CONTENT_LIST_SLOT_HORIZONTAL`.
 This would result in the gui scrolling from left to right:
 ![](https://i.imgur.com/HoeAhyx.gif)

 !!! info

     If you need even more control over the scroll direction, you'll need to set the `itemListSlots`
-    yourself by manually constructing the `SimpleScrollItemsGUI` without the `GUIBuilder`.
+    yourself by calling the ScrollGui.of method.

-### Scroll GUIs
+### `SCROLL_GUIS` and `SCROLL_INVENTORY`

-There is also an additional GUIType available, `SCROLL_GUIS`.
+There are also two additional GuiTypes available: `SCROLL_GUIS` and `SCROLL_INVENTORY`.
-It behaves in a very similar way to `SCROLL_ITEMS`, but instead of Items, it accepts GUIs.
+They behave in a very similar way to `SCROLL_ITEMS`, but instead of Items, they accept GUIs or VirtualInventories.
-These Items of the GUIs are then displayed sequentially, so you'll want to make sure that the width of the GUIs matches the line size of your Scroll GUI.
+For the case of `SCROLL_GUIS`, you'll want to make sure that the width of the GUIs matches the line size of your Scroll GUI.